MHDore/projet_final_SIO2109/README.md

-#Projet Final
+#Final Project

 Alain Castonguay
-Marie-Hélène Doré
+Marie-Helene Dore

-Cours : SIO 2109 - Introduction à la programmation
+SIO 2109 Introduction

-Our aim was to modify educ memory game with the addition of two levels (beginner and advanced).
+Our aim was to modify educ memory game by adding a level (now there's two : beginner and advanced).
-Since advanced level was ment to be more challenging we decided to put many images that look slighty alike.
+We decided also to put many images that look slightly alike, for the game to be more challenging.